 - In November 2022, P2 Science, a chemical manufacturing company, launched its CitroSperse product range, focusing on color cosmetics.
 This innovative line comprises ten bio-based ingredients, including upcycled forestry byproducts, marking a significant step forward in sustainable cosmetic manufacturing.

 - Next, in March 2023, the UK-based natural skincare brand My Skin Feels launched its two products – a moisturizer and a facial cleanser, which use mandarin fruit juice to replace normal water.
-The brand claims to have eight kilos of waste, giving rise to one liter of ingredients and specifies that it does not add any water to its products.
+The brand claims to produce 8 kilos of waste per 1 liter of ingredients and specifies that it does not add any water to its products.

 - In May 2023, Givaudan published a patent, WO2023052491A1, on a topical cosmetic composition containing cranberry extract.
 After partially extracting polyphenols from cranberry juice, the extract becomes an upcycled product.

-- In Sept 2023, the skincare brand Loli Beauty collaborated with Sumo Citrus (a brand of oversized mandarin orange) to use the unused fruit peels to make powder and oil used in its cleanser.
+- In Sept 2023, the skincare brand Loli Beauty collaborated with Sumo Citrus (a brand of oversized mandarin oranges) to use leftover fruit peels to make powder and oil for its cleanser.

 Guarana berries, renowned in nutrition supplements, are now making waves in the cosmetic market.
 The climbing plant Paullinia cupana, native to the Amazon, yields guarana, valued for its antioxidant-rich and highly caffeinated properties.

-With the highest natural dose of caffeine globally (2%-8%), guarana is a genuine alternative to coffee, especially in the cosmetic industry.
-Caffeine, a key component, aids in shielding the skin from UV radiation, slowing down photoaging, and enhancing circulation.
+With the highest natural caffeine content globally (2%-8%), guarana is a genuine alternative to coffee, especially in the cosmetic industry.
+Caffeine, a key component, helps shield the skin from UV radiation, slow photoaging, and enhance circulation.

-As per a recent report, the Guarana Extract market has shown consistent growth, fueled by rising demand for natural and health-focused ingredients across sectors like beverages, dietary supplements, and functional foods.
+According to a recent report, the Guarana Extract market has shown consistent growth, driven by rising demand for natural and health-focused ingredients across sectors such as beverages, dietary supplements, and functional foods.
 This trend aligns with the growing demand for such ingredients in the cosmetics industry.

 Significant innovations and research –